-This example (Figure 15 on page 105) allows IP hosts to send data to and receive data from the multicast groups.
+This example (Figure 14) allows IP hosts to send data to and receive data from the multicast groups.
 Multicast group management uses IGMP, and multicast routing between the routers uses DVMRP.
 The example assumes that each router starts from the default configuration.

 Multicast packets are delivered along the shortest path from one host to another.
 The distance is the sum of metrics along this path.
-So in this example, the shortest path from IP host A to IP host B is Router A \rightarrow Router C \rightarrow Router B. From IP host A to IP host D the shortest path is Router A \rightarrow Router C \rightarrow Router D. If IP host B joins the multicast group to which IP host A is a sender, multicast data packets will not be delivered to Router D or IP host D, unless IP host D also joins the same multicast group.
+So in this example, the shortest path from IP host A to IP host B is Router $A \to Router C \to Router$ B. From IP host A to IP host D the shortest path is Router $A \to Router C \to Router$ D. If IP host B joins the multicast group to which IP host A is a sender, multicast data packets will not be delivered to Router D or IP host D, unless IP host D also joins the same multicast group.
 Changing the metric on interfaces may change the path by which multicast packets are delivered.